cs-ed/impacts-NHunsicker/README.md

 # Impacts on Society

 This document describes a plan for the implementation on societies impacts by computation for a course to be implemented at Chico Country Day School.
-The plan for implementing the class overall can be found here: https://cs-ed.github.io/edtech-plan-NHunsicker/
+The plan for implementing the class overall can be found here: [Ozaria Ed-Tech Plan for CCDS](https://cs-ed.github.io/edtech-plan-NHunsicker/)

 <p align="center">
   <img src="./images/ccds-color.png" width="300" title="CCDS Logo">